Animals

 Mammals

 Without a doubt, the cutest inhabitants of our garden… and some of the most mischievous.
-During veggie growing season, I find all sorts of things … hollowed out tomatoes, nibbled cucumbers, toppled sunflowers, shaved lettuce, and lots and lots of dug holes.
+During veggie growing season, I can find hollowed out tomatoes, nibbled cucumbers, toppled sunflowers, shaved lettuce, and lots and lots of dug holes.
 But, hey, if something isn’t eating your plants, then your garden isn’t part of the ecosystem. :) We have a number of chipmunks that live in our garden, in burrows between boulders.
 Occasionally a ground squirrel makes use of burrows under the catio.
 But most are frequent visitors from the forest across the street, hitting up the garden salad bar or Tweet Tomatoes, our bird feeder zone.
 We have a raised bed out front that serves as the ‘deer buffet’ where they stop by to munch on yummy veggies and flowers.

-Dragonflies
+Dragonflies & Damselflies

 Odonata is my biggest naturalist passion - I just love them and we travel Oregon striving to photograph as many species as we can.
 We’ve photographed 14 species of odonates in our garden so far, a few featured below.
 I have a special iNaturalist project for our all our odonate observations across Oregon, and you can view more photography on the Dragonflies page.